 Those following a vegetarian or vegan diet will find Siem Reap a joy to experience, thanks to the city’s traditional focus on vegetables and carbs and fresh, innovative recipes.

-Some of Siem Reap’s top restaurants for authentic Cambodian dishes include Malis Restaurant, The Kitchen Charcoal and Hunkaar Table & Lounge.
+Some of Siem Reap’s top restaurants for authentic Cambodian dishes include Malis Restaurant and The Charcoal Kitchen.

 But Siem Reap is also home to plenty of other restaurants.
 Whatever you’re craving, you can likely find it in at least one spot across the city.
-Some other popular restaurants here include Georges Rhumerie, a delicious French restaurant that’s great for birthdays or special occasions, WILD Creative Bar & Eatery – offering a great variety of Asian food (and incredible cocktails to match) and HAVEN, a top spot for vegetarians and vegans in the city.
+Some other popular restaurants here include WILD Creative Bar & Eatery and HAVEN, a top spot for vegetarians and vegans in the city.

 Siem Reap is brilliant for anyone with a taste for discovering culture.
 A fusion of traditional Khmer mixed with the Indian religions of Buddhism and Hinduism, Siem Reap is generally very laid back and chilled, with a wide range of art, music, history and other cultural elements all worthy of attention in the city.
 Siem Reap is considered Cambodia’s cultural hub and it’s hard to go anywhere without stumbling upon something interesting.

 Siem Reap’s thriving art scene only continues to grow, with a large number of young creatives influencing the scene with traditional Khmer methods and modernised takes.
-Siem Reap is actually the hotspot in the country for art, which can be best seen at spots like One Eleven Gallery, Mirage Collective and TRIBE Urban Art Gallery.
+Siem Reap is actually the hotspot in the country for art, which can be best seen at spots like Theam’s Gallery.

 Its colonial past makes Siem Reap a brilliant place with anyone for an eye for architecture and interesting design.
 From temples and ruins to simply wandering around the streets, it’s always interesting to discover Cambodia’s past through its unique designs.
 Wander around the central district for some of the most varied spots.